RichardChambers/raspberrypi/mqtt/README.md

 See as well the following:

-All About Messaging Protocols: What Are the Differences? http://www.eejournal.com/article/20150420-protocols/
+ - All About Messaging Protocols: What Are the Differences? http://www.eejournal.com/article/20150420-protocols/

-IoT Standards and Protocols https://www.postscapes.com/internet-of-things-protocols/
+ - IoT Standards and Protocols https://www.postscapes.com/internet-of-things-protocols/

-MQTT and CoAP, IoT Protocols https://www.eclipse.org/community/eclipse_newsletter/2014/february/article2.php
+ - MQTT and CoAP, IoT Protocols https://www.eclipse.org/community/eclipse_newsletter/2014/february/article2.php
+ - Practical MQTT with Paho https://www.infoq.com/articles/practical-mqtt-with-paho
+ - MQTT community wiki in GitHub https://github.com/mqtt/mqtt.github.io/wiki

 ### Available packages for MQTT

 There are a number of different open source MQTT product offerings available.
 Mosquitto seems to be most commonly used.
+Eclipse Paho is also frequently mentioned.

+See the following documentation resources:
+ - Mosquitto man pages from Eclipse Foundation https://www.eclipse.org/mosquitto/man/mosquitto-8.php
+ - How to install and secure (Ubuntu) from DigitalOcean https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04
+ - Writing an MQTT client C for ActiveMQ http://kevinboone.net/mosquitto-test.html

 It appears that most recently Mosquitto is a standard Raspbian install and is available by using apt-get as in:

-sudo apt-get install mosquitto mosquitto-clients
+ - sudo apt-get install mosquitto mosquitto-clients

 To get the development packages for Mosquitto C development (header and library files) use:

-sudo apt-get install libmosquitto-dev
+ - sudo apt-get install libmosquitto-dev

 To get the development packages for Mosquitto plug-in development use:

-sudo apt-get install mosquitto-dev
+ - sudo apt-get install mosquitto-dev

 Setting up a local MQTT broker on the Raspberry Pi https://arduinodiy.wordpress.com/2017/02/04/setting-up-a-local-mqtt-broker-on-the-raspberry-pi/